Sign In Register

 Safety Score

-Prescott has an average annual temperature of 53°F (12°C).
+Prescott experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 41°F in January while summers reach 66°F in July.
-Annual precipitation is 48.1 inches.
+The area gets 240 sunny days per year, above the national average.
+Annual precipitation totals 48.1 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 55 feet.

 Temperature